igrigorik/ga-beacon/README.md

 If you prefer, you can skip the badge and use a transparent pixel.
 To do so, simply append `?pixel` to the image URL.
 There are also "flat" style variants available, which are available when appending `?flat` or `?flat-gif` to the image URL.
 And that's it, add the tracker image to the pages you want to track and then head to your Google Analytics account to see real-time and aggregated visit analytics for your projects!

+You may also auto-calculate the tracking path based in the "referrer" information of the image.
+To activate this simple add `?useReferrer` to the image URL (or `&useReferrer` if you need to combine this with the `?pixel`, `?flat` or `?flat-gif` parameter).
+Although they are some odd browsers that don't always send the referrer, the amount of traffic coming from those browsers is usually not relevant at all.
+Of course that if you need to measure the traffic from those odd browsers you should not use this method.

 ### FAQ